Q. What are the major differences between Edison and Hopper?

-A. The new Edison Phase-I system has 16 cores per node; Hopper has 24.
-The default programming environment on Edison is based on the Intel compiler.
+A. The default programming environment on Edison is based on the Intel compiler.
 Hopper's is based on the Portland Group (PGI) compilers.
 PGI compilers are not available on Edison.

-A. There is more memory per core.
-Edison has 4 GB per core rather than 1.3 GB per core on Hopper.
-On Edison you also have the option of enabling Intel's Hypterthreading technology on a node (see below).
+There is more memory per core.
+Edison has 2.67 GB per core rather than 1.3 GB per core on Hopper.
+On Edison you also have the option of using Intel's Hypterthreading technology which makes a physical core appears as two logical cores, so that you can run 48 tasks or thread per node (see below).

 Q. Will my existing Hopper code run on Edison?

 A. If your code runs on Hopper, it should run easily on Edison.
 However, if it relies on the PGI compilers, you may have to make changes to accomodate the Intel, Cray, or GNU programmming environments.
 PGI is not available on Edison.